 Sort Your Metadata in Lightroom

-If you get your metadata sorted as you edit images, it makes it much easier to upload them to the web and create contact sheets, and deliver photos to clients.
+If you get your metadata sorted as you edit images, it makes it easier to upload them to the web, create contact sheets, and deliver photos to clients.
 If you’ve never paid too much attention to metadata before, Andrew Childress’s course The Living Archive in Lightroom is a great place to start.

 Include a PDF Contact Sheet

-While contact sheets were a lot more important back in the film era, they’re still worth including when you deliver files to your clients.
-With a contact sheet it’s really easy to glance over all the images included in a delivery.
+While contact sheets were a lot more important back in the film era, they’re still worth including when you're delivering photos to your clients.
+With a contact sheet, it’s really easy to glance over all the images included in a delivery.
 Also, depending on how you work, a contact sheet might be all you initially send to your clients.
 You can then send full images on request.

 Again, Lightroom offers a solution.
 The criminally underused Print module is the best way to create great contact sheets from templates when you want to send photos to clients.
 I suggest you modify Lightroom’s presets so that the contact sheets you send to clients include each image’s title and caption.

-Although it’s called the Print module, you can save anything you create to a PDF file; perfect for a digital contact sheet.
+Although it’s called the Print module, you can save anything you create to a PDF file, which is perfect for a digital contact sheet.
 It's an excellent touch to remember if you're just learning how to find the best way to deliver digital photos to clients.

 Add a ReadMe File

 In addition to a contact sheet, you should also include a text file called _ReadMe.txt.
-This file should include all the information your clients need to know about you, the shoot and the images.
+This file should include all the information your clients need to know about you, the shoot, and the images.
 It's the best way to make sure your clients can easily scan all the relevant details.

 - your name and contact details